saviviro/sstvars/README.md

 get_soc(fit) # The second order condition (eigenvalues of approximated Hessian) profile_logliks(fit) # Plot profile log-likelihood functions about the estimate

+# See also the functions alt_stvar and filter_estimates.

 # Check the stationarity condition for the estimated model, i.e., that the
 # upper bound of the joint spectral radius is less than one:
 bound_JSR(fit, epsilon=0.1, ncores=2) # Adjust epsilon for a tighter bound